HonoreSolomon/SalesForce-Refresh-Plugin/README.md

-#Refresh Timer Extension
+# Refresh Timer Extension

-This is a chrome extension that allows the user to set a refresh timer for the current tab.
-The user can enable or disable the refresh timer and also set the duration of the timer.
+This is a Google Chrome extension that allows the user to enable automatic refreshing of the current tab and set the refresh interval.

-Getting Started
+## Features

-To use this extension, simply install it from the chrome webstore and click on the extension icon to open the settings page.
-From there, you can enable or disable the refresh timer and set the duration of the timer.
+- Enable/disable automatic refresh
-How it works
+- Set refresh interval in seconds

-The extension uses the chrome storage API to store the settings for the refresh timer.
-The settings include the status of the refresh timer (enabled or disabled) and the duration of the timer.
-The extension then uses the chrome tabs API to refresh the current tab at the specified interval.
+- Store user preferences in chrome.storage

-Features
+## Getting Started

-    Enable or disable the refresh timer
+1. Download and install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/).
-    Set the duration of the timer
+2. Click on the extension icon in the top right corner of your browser.
-    Uses chrome storage API to store settings
+3. Use the toggle button to enable/disable automatic refresh.
-    Uses chrome tabs API to refresh the current tab
+4. Use the dropdown to select the desired refresh interval.

-Technologies
+##Technologies

     JavaScript
     HTML